VWilliams86/ai-chatbot-watson-assistant/README.md

 🎥 [Watch the chatbot in action](YOUR-DEMO-VIDEO-LINK)

 ## Overview
 This project demonstrates the design, training, and deployment of a conversational AI chatbot for a Flower Shop using **IBM Watson Assistant**.
-The chatbot can handle customer inquiries, provide product information, and guide users through ordering workflows, showcasing applied NLP skills and hands-on cloud experience.
+The chatbot is designed to guide customers through ordering by providing the store phone number and address, answer customer inquiries, and provide product information, showcasing applied NLP skills and hands-on cloud experience.

 ## Tools & Technologies
 - IBM Watson Assistant